w3f/General-Grants-Program/grants/speculative/ruby_substrate_api.md

 ### Milestones

 * M1 (2 weeks): Implement scale codec low level data format

 * M2 (2 weeks): Implement types of substrate, support dynamic type generation from json

 * M3 (2 weeks): Metadata(versioned) support

 * M4 (2 weeks): Full compatibility with native Substrate API

-For M1 milestone, we are willing to request $5K.
-For M2 milestone, we are willing to request $5K.
-For M3 milestone, we are willing to request $5K.
-For M4 milestone, we are willing to request $5K.
+All milestones will include documents for explaining how to use the features.

-We are ok to accept DOTs as payments, all in DOTs is good.
+After these are completed, this project will be used in subsequent projects and adjusted according to actual usage, which may include: better exception handling, and add support for other substrate-based chains.

 ## Additional Information